karlmorand/resume/kjm_resume.md

 ### Spry Labs

-Website redesign for Spry Labs, a venture building studio in Cincinnati, OH.
+Ongoing website redesign for Spry Labs, a venture building studio in Cincinnati, OH.

 - React
 - Gatsby

 ### iReportSource

 iReport is a platform that enables users to find, report and fix hazards in the workplace.
-I build a greenfield React Native mobile app (iOS and Android) to replace their existing app.
+I built a greenfield React Native mobile app (iOS and Android) to replace their existing mobile app.

 - React Native

 ### Joey

 Joey connects people and businesses that need something shipped with drivers that can load, haul, and deliver it.
-I worked on the React Native mobile app, Node backend, and React consumer mobile website.
+I worked on the React Native mobile app, Node backend, React consumer mobile website, and React administrator dashboard.

 - React Native
 - React